Yurii-Laguta/JB4A-SDK-Android/README.md

-# Public Demo
+# MobilePush-SDK-Android

-This is the public demo app of the ExactTarget MobilePush SDK.
-It is meant to demonstrate usage of the SDK, but is not completely functional as-is.

-If you have questions around usage, please email MobilePush@ExactTarget.com
+## About
+This is the MobilePush SDK for Android.
+It serves two purposes:

+- Active development of the Push SDK
+- Provide a UI for testing various features of the SDK, as well as feedback as to what it's doing.

+This project is also cleaned up and distributed as the sample app alongside the SDK.

+## Really Important Things That The Next Guy/Gal Should Know

+** coming soon **